marcgraub/totretolacio/README.md

 source ~/.bashrc
 ```

-Watchout for the impact in the disk space, to clear the history:
+Watch out for the impact in the disk space, to clear the history:
 ```
 history -c
 ```